techinessoverloaded/iOSAppDevBasics/datatypes.md

 var b = "Hello World" // Inferred as String
 ```

-Now that we have seen about Data types in Swift, we can move on to learn about Variables, Literals and Constants in Swift.
+Now that we have seen basically  about Data types in Swift, we can move on to see in Detail about Tuples and Optionals in Swift.

 <a href="https://techinessoverloaded.github.io/iOSAppDevBasics/index.html">&larr; Back to Index</a>
 <br>